michaz/heart2017/haifa.md

 Output:
 - Synthetic CDR data set.
-- Any aggregate data which can be taken from the scenario.
+- Anything which can be skimmed from the simulation.
 In particular: link counts.

-Consider this the available data for demand modeling.
-We can now study in isolation the question of how much information is lost for the simulation model if we replace travel diaries by CDRs.

 ---